 The statistics for all transgender, nonbinary and gender-nonconforming employees are staggeringly similar.
-As the U.S. edges toward inclusion, employers should be aware of, and abide by, any new or existing equality policies.
+As the U.S. edges toward inclusion, employers should be aware of, and abide by, new or existing equality policies.

-Discriminatory practices to avoid
+Discriminatory practices to avoid as an employer

-"Paying someone less for the same work, firing someone, moving someone away from client-facing roles, or mandating a dress code that does not align with a person's sexual orientation and/or gender identity in general or after an employee comes out to their employer are all discriminatory practices in the workplace," said Shane.
+"Paying someone less for the same work, firing someone, moving someone away from client-facing roles or mandating a dress code that does not align with a person's sexual orientation and/or gender identity in general or after an employee comes out to their employer are all discriminatory practices in the workplace," said Shane.